nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing a contact
 1. Editing a contact

+    1. Prerequisites: List all contacts using the `list` command.
+Multiple contacts in the list.

     1. Test case: `edit 1 n/Singapore Flyers` <br>
        Expected: The first contact's name is changed to "Singapore Flyers".
 Details of the edited contact shown in the status message.
 Summary is updated and displayed.

     1. Test case: `edit 0`<br>
        Expected: No contact is deleted.
 Error details shown in the status message.
 Summary is displayed.

     1. Test case: `123 edit n/VALID_NAME` (Valid names should not be blank, contains only alphanumeric characters and spaces and cannot be longer than 100 characters) <br>
        Expected: No contact is added.
 Error details shown in the status message.
 Summary is displayed.

     1. Other incorrect delete commands to try: `edit`, `edit x n/VALID_NAME` (where x is larger than the list size, or negative), `edit 00001 n/VALID_NAME`, `edit 1 n/`, `edit 1 n/INVALID_NAME`(invalid name that does not exist in WhereTourGo)<br>
        Expected: Similar to previous.

 ### Deleting a contact